schillermann/vscode-simple-vim/README.md

 | `s` | Select range and enter Visual mode. |

-## OperatorRanges
+## Operator Ranges

-OperatorRanges select a range for an Operator to act on.
-They must be used in Normal mode by typing an Operator and then an OperatorRange.
+Operator Ranges select a range for an Operator to act on.
+They must be used in Normal mode by typing an Operator and then an operator range.

 | Keys | Description |
 |-|-|